JESUS CHRIST >> First advent

 O come, Thou Wisdom from on high,

-And order all things far and night;
+And order all things far and nigh;

 To us the path of knowledge show,